mLabSADev/mlab_website/src/markdown/about-mlab/about.md

 mLab is registered as a Not-for-Profit Company (NPC) with public benefit organisation (PBO) status and is a Level 1 B-BBEE service provider.

 mLab has offices in Limpopo, Gauteng, and Northern Cape, and in Gauteng, it offers its CodeTribe Academy training in Soweto, Tembisa and Tshwane.

-**When our youth are empowered, they create innovative solutions that drive our society and economy forward.**